Political positions of the Republican Party (United States): 1990 to current

 After the 2012 election, Senator John McCain, who is anti-abortion, advised his fellow Republicans to "leave the issue [abortion] alone."
 He warned against going beyond stating one's anti-abortion belief and actions could hurt the Republican party with women voters and young voters.
 Like Bush I & II, Dole, Reagan, and Ford, McCain promised conservative constructionist judges but again stated he would not use abortion as a litmus test.
 Mitt Romney as governor of Massachusetts was firmly pro-abortion rights but he became anti-abortion running for president in 2012 and stated the same thing about conservative judges but not using abortion as a litmus test.

 Donald Trump has shifted his position on abortion.
 For decades as a Democrat and independent he was firmly pro-abortion rights, but by at least 2011 (when he was considering running for president), Trump often iterated a pro-life stance.
-Trump said during his 2016 campaign he would appoint pro-life judges to the US Supreme Court and lower courts.
+Trump said during his 2016 campaign that he would appoint pro-life judges to the US Supreme Court and lower courts.
 He later said he was not allowed to ask a judge for their personal positions on issues, but affirmed he would appoint judges that interpret rather than make law and on abortion they would hopefully see it as a constitutional issue, turning the rulings over to the states and overturning Roe v.
 Wade.
 Trump did state he believed in exceptions of rape and incest as well as to saving the life of the mother on his anti-abortion stance.